 Home Remedies For Sore Throat In Babies

 - Provide adequate fluids and breastfeed more than normal to babies below six months to soothe the throat irritation.
 Babies older than six months should be given a lot of fluids to calm the soreness.
 Feed diluted purees, broths, and stocks.
-Do not give fruit juice as it is not helpful and offers no nutritional benefits (13).
+Do not give fruit juice as it is not helpful and offers no nutritional benefits (15).

-When To Rush To A Doctor?
+When To See A Doctor?

 - Vomiting and nausea